 Commencing your transition to the high-speed HFC nbn network involves a choice between two installation paths.
 These options could be either a professional setup by a certified nbn installer or, if your premises is eligible, you could undertake a self-installation process.
 Upon reaching out to your phone and internet provider about connecting to the nbn network, they will clarify which installation process best suits your premises.
 Here’s a brief introduction to these methods:

-Professional Installation of HFC
+Professional Installation of nbn HFC

-• nbn utility box installation: The first step involves setting up the nbn utility box on the exterior of your home or business.
+• nbn utility box installation: The first step involves setting up the nbn co box on the exterior of your home or business.
 If you’ve used cable network services at your premises before, you might already have this box installed, saving you time and simplifying the process.

 • Coaxial wall outlet installation: Following this, the installer proceeds to the interior of your premises to install a coaxial wall outlet.
 This outlet serves as the connection point between the external nbn utility box and your interior HFC connection box.